Docker vs. Containerd: A Quick Comparison (2023)

 Old Monolithic Docker

-Everybody started to use containers.
-So Docker became more, and more complex.
+Once everybody started to use containers, Docker became more and more complex.
 When you have a complex system, breaking it up into smaller pieces can simplify things.
-For example, let's think about about a command like this:
+For example, let's think about a command like this:

 docker run --name webserver -p 80:80 -d nginx